Microwave Sensor: What It Is, Types, & the Working Principle

 Motion sensors on doors

-Indeed, a doppler radar or microwave sensor is an electronic device that uses electromagnetic radiation to spot movements like Crawling, Walking, and Running outdoors.
+Indeed, a Doppler radar or microwave sensor is an electronic device that uses electromagnetic radiation to spot movements like Crawling, Walking, and Running outdoors.

 In truth, electromagnetic radiation consists of magnetic and magnetic fields.
 And these fields move at the speed of light.